 3. Professional development investment

-North Carolina real estate professionals who invest in their professional development earn an average of $33,676 more than those who don’t.
-Considering the median amount spent on professional development for real estate agents is $680 a year, that’s an impressive return on investment.
+North Carolina real estate professionals who invest in their professional development earn more than those who don’t.
+Considering the median amount spent on professional development for real estate agents is $680 a year, that’s a worthwhile return on investment.

 4. Specialization